Skip to main content Skip to footer

 You’ll need the information included in your RPSS to use the HMRC 'Calculate your public service pension adjustment' tool, specifically designed to support members affected by the Public Service Pensions Remedy.

-How HMRC’s 'Calculate your public service pension adjustment' tool can help you
+How the HMRC 'Calculate your public service pension adjustment' tool can help you

-The HMRC's tool has been developed to help you:
+The HMRC tool has been developed to help you:

 • submit information for HMRC to review and check if your pension tax position has changed because of the remedy